altfatterz/altfatterz.github.io/_posts/2016-04-30-soap-over-https-with-client-certificate-authentication.md

 ---

 Recently I had to consume a SOAP web service over HTTPS using client certificate authentication.
 I thought I will write a blog post about it describing my findings.
 For the example I will build a simple service which exposes team information about the [UEFA EURO 2016](http://www.uefa.com/uefaeuro/season=2016/teams/index.html) football championship.
-The service will be secured with client certificate authentication an accessible only over HTTPS.
+The service will be secured with client certificate authentication and accessible only over HTTPS.

 ### Producer